qdrant/landing_page/qdrant-landing/README.md

 ---
 ```

+## Preview image mechanism

+Preview image for each page is selected based from the following places in the following order:

+- If document has param `social_preview_image` - it will be used as preview image
+- If there is a file `static/<path-to-section>/<file-name>-social-preview.png` - it will be used as preview image
+- Global `preview_image = "/images/social_preview.png"` will be used as preview image

 ## Article preview

 Article preview is a set of images that will be used in the article preview.
 They can be generated from one image.
 To generate preview images, you need to have [ImageMagick](https://imagemagick.org/index.php) and [cwebp](https://developers.google.com/speed/webp/download) installed.